-- 1. The student will be suspended from a set number of the season's competitions or organization's activities (see consequence range chart below).
-Suspensions from games or activities could impact two sports seasons or two terms. - 2.
+- 1. The student will be suspended from a set number of the season's competitions or organization's activities (see Consequence Chart below).
+Suspensions from games or activities could impact two sports seasons/periods of the applicable activity, which may carry over to a subsequent school year. - 2.
 The student will lose captaincy, leadership positions or leadership role for the current school year. - 3.
-The student who violates this policy after club, sport or school government elections in the spring will be removed from office, captaincy or leadership positions for the next school year.
+The student who violates this policy after club, activity or sports seasons, or school government elections in the spring will be removed from office, captaincy or leadership positions for the next school year.